2014 United States House of Representatives elections in Utah: District 2

 The 2nd district is located in western and southern Utah and includes largely rural parts of the state as well as the state capital Salt Lake City and the cities of St. George and Tooele.
-The incumbent is Republican Chris Stewart, who has represented the district since 2013.
+Incumbent Republican Chris Stewart, who had represented the district since 2013, ran for re-election.
 He was elected with 62% of the vote in 2012, succeeding Democrat Jim Matheson, who ran in the newly created 4th district.
 The district has a PVI of R+18.

 Republican nomination

 Stewart was challenged in the Republican primary by Zachary A. Hartman, Vaughn Hatton and attorney Larry Meyers.
 At the Republican State Convention on April 26, 2014, Stewart received 68% of the vote, winning the nomination without the need for a primary.
 Meyers took 22%, Hatton took 6% and Hartman took 5%.